jez/blog/_posts/2022-06-06-error-recovery-part-4.md

     that no production rule matched the `error` token, since the `yyerror` function is called even before attempting to **shift** the `error` token, less reduce a rule that uses it.
-For similar reasons, this makes it more complicated to allow the eventual error rule to provide extra context on the error message
+For similar reasons, this makes it more complicated to allow the eventual error rule to provide extra context on the error message.

 1. Next, Bison looks to see it can shift the `error` token, given what the current stack contents and parser state are.
 It leaves the current lookahead token untouched for the time being.

     If it can shift the `error` token, it does so.
 Bison has finished recovering from the syntax error.
 The parse continues, using the untouched lookahead token.
-If it shifted the lookahead token, another one is lexed as normal.

 1. If it **can't** shift the `error` token, Bison **completely discards** the object on the top of the stack.